 GUIDELINE QUESTIONS HOW HAS THE COMPANY COMPLIED?
 Risk Management and Internal Controls Guideline 6.1 What types of information does the Company provide to independent directors to enable them to understand its business, the business and financial environment as well as the risks faced by the Company?
 How frequently is the information provided?
 The Company recognises the importance of providing the Board with accurate and relevant information on a timely basis.
 Management provides the Board with detailed Board papers specifying relevant information and commercial rationale for each proposal for which Board approval is sought.
 Such information includes relevant financial forecasts, risk analyses, mitigation strategies, feasibility studies and key commercial issues for the Board's attention and consideration.
 Reports on major operational matters, business development activities, financial performance, potential investment opportunities and budgets are also circulated to the Board.
 Board papers and agenda items are dispatched to the Directors about a week before scheduled meetings.
 This is to give Directors sufficient time to review and consider the matters being tabled and/or discussed.
 On a quarterly basis, financial statements are presented at Board meetings.
-Risk-related reports are submitted to the Risk Management Committee ("RMC") four times a year.
-The RMC, comprising selected board members, assists the Board in overseeing risk management for the Group.
+Risk-related reports are submitted to the Sustainability and Risk Management Committee ("SRMC") four times a year.
+The SRMC, comprising selected board members, assists the Board in overseeing risk management and managing environmental, social and governance factors for the Group ("ESG factors").
 Guideline 13.1 Does the Company have an internal audit function?
 If not, please explain why.
 Yes.
-Guideline 11.3 (a) In relation to the major risks faced by the Company, including financial, operational, compliance, information technology and sustainability, please state the bases for the Board's view on the adequacy and effectiveness of the Company's internal controls and risk management systems. (a) The Board's view on the adequacy and effectiveness of the Company's internal control and risk management systems is based on reviews and reports from the Audit Committee ("AC") and RMC.
-With the assistance of internal and external auditors, the AC reviews and reports to the Board on the adequacy of the Company's system of controls including financial, compliance operational and information technology controls, established by management.
-In assessing the effectiveness of internal controls, the AC ensures primarily that key objectives are met, material assets are properly safeguarded, fraud or errors in the accounting records are prevented or detected, accounting records are accurate and complete, and reliable financial information is prepared in compliance with applicable internal policies, laws and regulations.
-The RMC is responsible for among other things, reviewing the Group's enterprise-wide risk management framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's business and operations.
+Guideline 11.3 (a) In relation to the major risks faced by the Company, including financial, operational, compliance, information technology and sustainability, please state the bases for the Board's view on the adequacy and effectiveness of the Company's internal controls and risk management systems. (a) The Board's view on the adequacy and effectiveness of the Company's internal control and risk management systems is based on reviews and reports from the Audit Committee ("AC") and SRMC.
+With the assistance of internal and external auditors, the AC reviews and reports to the Board on the adequacy of the Company's system of internal controls including financial, operational, compliance and information technology controls.
+In assessing the adequacy and effectiveness of internal controls, the AC ensures primarily that key objectives are met, material assets are properly safeguarded, fraud or errors in the accounting records are prevented or detected, accounting records are accurate and complete, and reliable financial information is prepared in compliance with applicable internal policies, laws and regulations.
+The SRMC is responsible for among other things, reviewing the Group's enterprise-wide risk management framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's business and operations.
+The SRMC also assists the Board in carrying out its responsibility in determining ESG factors identified as material to the business.